A-DSL/_nologyFIGHTER/README.md

 Once your Energy reaches a sufficient amount, you can unleash one of three supers; your opponent can only beat this super with 1 attack, with the other two causing a loss.
 Supers cost 30 Energy and are:

--Ultra Beam: Only loses to Baseball Bat/Homerun.
+-Hyper Beam: Only loses to Baseball Bat/Homerun.
 -Explosion: Only loses to Beam/Ultra Beam.
 -Homerun: Only loses to Blast/Explosion.